Skip to main content

 2. Legacy liabilities and program access

 An adverse surprise is among the biggest challenges that can derail a transaction or lead to unexpected — and often unbudgeted — costs.
-It is critical to focus on due diligence to minimize the risk of surprises.
+It is critical to focus on due diligence to minimise the risk of surprises.
 Thorough due diligence is typically needed to ensure appropriate coverage is in place for legacy claims that occur before the transaction close.

 As part of negotiations, buyers, their M&A insurers, and legal advisors will endeavour to gain a clear understanding of how and when they will be given access to prior policies to understand legacy liabilities and occurrences.
 Sellers frequently have significant retentions, making accrued liabilities and exposure to legacy claims significant reserve items.